Carla9711/Machine-Learning---Classification/README.md

 However, a low precision value could also be harmful because we could be giving a patient who will not have a stroke the wrong medication.

-Overall, the model performance can be improved by applying additional feature engineering or by introducing new features into the dataset.

 ## Recommendations:

+To achieve better precision and recall values, additional feature engineering steps can be applied to the data.
-To achieve better rec Columns that have little affect on the target should be dropped and new features that have better correlations to the target should be sourced.
+Additionally, features with better correlations to the target should be sourced.

-## Limitations & Next Steps

-The analysis and modeling was limited to the dataset provided.
-Next step would be to consult the retailer to see if there's additional data points (i.e. features) that can be used for modeling.

 ### For further information

 For any additional questions, please contact CLTCAR010@myuct.ac.za